- Development of HML32

 The programme is still based on powdery mildew control as a priority.
 Powdery mildew is a prime cause of winery rejection of crop.
 It causes a musty off flavour in wines and is a precursor to botrytis and sour rots.
 In addition, the challenge of powdery mildew is now higher in modern times because of the ‘sexual stage’ of the organism.
 This provides spore release at the most potentially damaging times, over the flowering and post flowering period when the current crop is most susceptible.

-For susceptible varieties, or where there was higher pressure in the previous season, spray intervals should be tightened and additional applications of HML32, Sulphur and Copper should be considered.
+For susceptible varieties, or where there was higher pressure in the previous season, spray intervals should be tightened.

 'Prevention is far cheaper and easier than cure'.